hallaj/inupypi/README.rst

-2. Add the following Apache configuration to use the wsgi file:
+2. Add the following Apache configuration to use the above defined wsgi file:

 .. code-block:: bash